vmware-tanzu/secrets-manager/docs/_pages/0200-sidecar.md

 ## **VSecM Sentinel** Commands

 You can execute
-`kubectl exec -it $sentinelPod -n vsecm-sytem -- safe --help` for a list of all available commands and command-line flags that **VSecM Sentinel** has.
+`kubectl exec -it $sentinelPod -n vsecm-system -- safe --help` for a list of all available commands and command-line flags that **VSecM Sentinel** has.